Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Conclusion

 \section{Conclusion}

 While the idea of hybrid event control is not novel, hybrid event shaping provides a generalized method to analyze the stability of hybrid orbits and select hybrid event parameters to optimize stability.
 HES unifies results of previous simple hybrid event controllers while also being compatible with trajectory optimization techniques to produce stable trajectories for complex systems.
-HES also improves on previous stability optimization methods by computing the derivative of the stability measure to increase computational efficiency.
-Compared to previous work, HES does not rely on prior understanding to identify and choose stabilizing hybrid event parameters.
+HES computes the derivative of the stability measure, improving computational efficiency compared to previous stability optimization methods.
+Compared to previous work, HES does not rely on human observation and tuning to design stabilizing hybrid event parameters.

-Throughout this paper, there was no use of continuous-domain feedback that is commonly utilized in hybrid control.
-We believe that hybrid event shaping is a piece of the puzzle that can be used in conjunction with continuous-domain feedback to improve the success rate of robots performing dynamic behaviors in real-world settings.
-In the future, we would like to synthesize HES methods with continuous-domain feedback controllers to produce even more stable closed-loop trajectories.
+In this work, there was no use of continuous-domain feedback that is commonly utilized in hybrid systems control.
+We believe that hybrid event shaping is one aspect that can be used in conjunction with continuous-domain feedback to improve the success rate of robots performing dynamic behaviors in real-world settings.
+This is not be prohibitively complex because saltation matrices are not affected by feedback control laws in the continuous domains.
+In the future, we aim to synthesize HES methods with continuous-domain feedback control to produce even more stable closed-loop trajectories.
+We also found that virtual hybrid events may have utility in stabilizing hybrid orbits, but design factors such as how many virtual hybrid events to insert and when to insert them merit further investigation.